Moving and Intimate: Age of Ava by Melanie Moreland

 •••

-The book begins with Ava and Hunter’s meet-cute, quickly followed by Ava putting a corrupt city planner in their place.
-Impressed, Hunter asks Ava out but having been hurt in the past, Ava is unwilling to risk her heart.
+The book begins with Ava and Hunter’s meet-cute, which is quickly followed by Ava putting a corrupt city planner in their place.
+Impressed, Hunter asks Ava out, but having been hurt in the past, Ava is unwilling to risk her heart.

 Insta-Spark Romance

-When I read Ava and Hunter’s meet-cute it reminded me of Moreland’s Insta-Spark collection.
+When I read Ava and Hunter’s meet-cute, it reminded me of Moreland’s Insta-Spark collection.
 While I tagged the book as “insta-lust” on Goodreads, I think Moreland’s “insta-spark” tag is more accurate.
 In that collection, these instant reactions/sparks from the meet-cute demonstrate true connection and hint at the possibility of true love (the soul mate connection).
-Ava and Hunter’s connection was tangible, their chemistry kinetic.
+Ava and Hunter’s connection was tangible, and their chemistry was kinetic.

 Age of Ava is an opposites-attract romance.
-When done well, the opposition of the couple actually shows to the reader the individuality of each character.
-In Age of Ava, Hunter and Ava’s differences meant they were pushing each other outside of their comfort zones; they forced each other to grow, which was so heartwarming.
+When done well, the couple’s opposition shows the reader each character’s individuality.
+In Age of Ava, Hunter and Ava’s differences meant they were pushing each other outside of their comfort zones; they forced each other to grow, which was heartwarming.
 Hunter encouraged Ava to seize the day and recognize that while she loves her job, it doesn’t have to – and shouldn’t – be her whole life.
 Ava’s close relationship with her immediate and extended family challenged Hunter’s beliefs that he’s a loner because he’s incapable of making meaningful connections.
-Ava’s family and their welcoming of him make Hunter realize perhaps he’s avoided connections in the past because he associates them with vulnerability; opening himself up to hurt, as he still carries with him the hurt from being abandoned by his family as a child.
+Ava’s family and their welcoming of him make Hunter realize that perhaps he’s avoided connections in the past because he associates them with vulnerability, opening himself up to hurt, as he still carries the hurt from being abandoned by his family as a child.

 The Impact of Family

-As in all of Melanie Moreland’s books, family – chosen, extended and immediate – plays a huge role in Age of Ava.
+As in Melanie Moreland’s books, family – chosen, extended and immediate – plays a huge role in the Age of Ava.
 An interesting subplot and impediment to Hunter and Ava’s romance was Hunter’s opinion of the BAM family; his curmudgeon grandfather thought them selfish and power-hungry.
-These negative assumptions were affirmed by side characters in the book (although we discover they’re being jealous and petty) which made it difficult for Hunter to reconcile what he’s been told with Ava’s welcoming personality and family.
+These negative assumptions were affirmed by side characters in the book (although we discover they’re jealous and petty), which made it difficult for Hunter to reconcile what he’s been told with Ava’s welcoming personality and family.

 I enjoyed how Hunter was unaware of who Ava’s family was when they first met, but that her family didn’t turn into a big secret or result in Hunter being an ass to her just because.
 It’s such a small thing, but I appreciated how Hunter realized he was wrong and let himself judge Ava – and eventually her family – by his interactions with them.